Gaining skills through our value-added curriculum is what truly sets our graduates apart

 Thoulstone Park

-As an early bonding opportunity, first-year students visit Thoulstone Park in Wiltshire during Welcome Week.
-In partnership with Wiltshire Outdoor Learning Team (WOLT), students get to take part in a range of outdoor activities, from canoeing to forest walks.
+As an early bonding opportunity, you’ll visit Thoulstone Park in Wiltshire during Welcome Week and take part in a range of outdoor activities, from canoeing to forest walks.

-Opened in 2005, the egg is the only children’s theatre outside London.
-One of their practitioners will deliver a three-hour workshop to you in your first year.
-Drama will help you to build relationships, learn to team-build and establish bonds with your fellow students that will support you throughout your training.
-You’ll also experience drama games that you can take to your placements to enjoy with the children in your care.
+Opened in 2005, the egg is one of the few specialised children’s theatres outside London.
+A three-hour workshop delivered by an expert practitioner will help you to build confidence and creativity and strengthen the bonds you share with your peers.
+You’ll also learn drama games that you can take to your placements and enjoy with the children in your care.

 Norland students participating in creativity workshop

-While studying at Norland, students have the opportunity to explore beach and forest schools first-hand.
-Both days are spent outdoors creating and developing a range of activities which could be carried out with children of various ages.
+While studying at Norland, you’ll spend a day at forest school creating and developing a range of activities for children of various ages.
 These experiential activities are important for developing reflective practice.

 Self-defence training